HesthaNeo/hq-wan-router/README.md

             <p>- Next, using an ethernet cross-over cable, we'll connect the private WAN interface G0/1 to the PRIVATE WAN CLOUD router interface FastEthernet0/0.</p>
                 <img width="1183" height="973" alt="Screenshot 2026-02-08 145302" src="https://github.com/user-attachments/assets/fcffc9ed-34cd-4547-801e-b1d8086b47c5" />
                 <img width="868" height="433" alt="Screenshot 2026-02-08 145438" src="https://github.com/user-attachments/assets/2d17e92b-7753-44a4-8b2d-1650654cec1f" />
             <p><em>- As you can see, we are able to successfully ping the private WAN cloud router.</em></p>
         <h3>Step 6: Configure Private WAN Border Gateway Protocol (BGP) Peering</h3>
-            <p>- Next we will configure IOS firewall inspection rules for allowed internet traffic.</p>
+            <p>- Next we will configure the BGP router ID and set up peering with the provider router.</p>
                 <img width="872" height="307" alt="Screenshot 2026-02-08 124931" src="https://github.com/user-attachments/assets/87eb1138-ead1-4908-ab09-9cb65c99f21e" />
-            <p><em>- We do this to enable stateful packect inspection allowing authorized outgoing traffic while automatically opening temporary, secure return paths for legitimate replies.
-This prevents unauthorized incoming traffic (hackers) while allowing internal users to access internet services as expected.
-Unlike standard Access Control Lists (ACLs) that require manual rules for both directions, the command "inspect" remembers outgoing requests and allows only the matching return packets back in.
-It verifies that incoming traffic is actually a reply to a request made from inside, rather than unsolicited malicious traffic.
-It understands and monitors application-layer details for TCP, UDP, ICMP, and HTTP, ensuring the session follows correct protocol behavior.
-It dynamically creates temporary openings in the firewall for allowed sessions, closing them immediately when the conversation ends.</em></p>
+            <p><em>- Command "router bgp 65123" enters the BGP configuration for autonomous system #65123.
+The "bgp router-id" command will force the router to use g0/1 IP as the BGP ID.
+The command "neighbor 192.168.250.1 remote-as 65535" effectively configures BGP peering.</em></p>
         <h3>Step 7: Configure Private WAN Voice Quality of Service</h3>
             <p>- Next we will configure the inside LAN interface G0/0 as a trunk for the Management and Data Networks, and connect the interface to the Core switched infrastructure.</p>
                 <p>- A: Configure the inside LAN interface.</p>